admiralnlson/castle-falkenstein-fvtt/doc/USERGUIDE.md

 ![](./deck-preset.jpg)

-At this stage however, such manually-created decks, unlike automatically created Decks which support localization, will always have card names in English.
+At this stage however, such manually created decks, unlike automatically created ones, will always have card names in English.

 ## [Optional] Different language
 If you started your Castle Falkenstein world before selecting your preferred language in FoundryVTT core settings, you may: